meroton/docs/blog/2025-03-24-bazel-buildbarn-and-bonanza/2025-03-24-bazel-buildbarn-and-bonanza.md

 repository rules, and analyzing the resulting codebase, basically performing everything a Bazel `cquery` does, all with fully remote and cacheable manner.

-For shops which lean heavily into remote caching and execution the remaining local load is often the bottleneck for your builds, the ability to offload the remaining pieces to your build cluster may be the next evolution of your build system.
+For shops which lean heavily on remote caching and execution the remaining local load is often the bottleneck for your builds, the ability to offload the remaining pieces to your build cluster may be the next evolution of your build system.